Involvement in PDS forum

 The PDS-forum is a key arena for the RAMS group.
 It gives us a unique environment where we can allign our research with the needs of the industry and the society.

 PDS Forum is a co-operation between around 25 members representing oil companies, drilling and well service companies, engineering companies, consultants, vendors and researchers, with a special interest in Safety Instrumented Systems.The RAMS group has been an active member and contributor the PDS forum since the forum was formed 25 years ago.
-Another active member has been the department of Engineering Cybernetics department at NTNU with Professor Tor Onshus.
+The active participant from RAMS group now is professor Mary Ann Lundteigen.

 Some examples for research projects where the RAMS group has contributed are:

 - PDS method and data handbooks.
 The PDS method and data handbook are are updated on a regular basis.
 The RAMS group has been involved in all recent updates.
 The RAMS group has also been a key project partner in developing the PDS Tool which is a computer-based tool for reliability quantification of safety-instrumented systems using the PDS method.